Exogenous ketones such as BHB salts and similar products like MCT oil powder help you get into the state of ketosis fast.

 - Trustworthy: Lab tested for purity

-- Reviews: Outside of its high-quality ingredients, Zhou is very popular and has hundreds of happy customers that have publicly shared their experiences with this product
+- Proven: Outside of its clean ingredients, KetoCaNa is very popular and has thousands of happy customers that have publicly shared their experiences with this product.

 A High Quality, All-Natural BHB Salt

-SHEER Ketones BHB Salts made this top 5 list because they do a good job of avoiding all the common unwanted additives and fillers in BHB salts.
+SHEER Ketones BHB Salts made this top 6 list because they do a good job of avoiding all the common unwanted additives and fillers in BHB salts.
 It’s good to see we have options to choose from when trying to avoid these types of ingredients.
-SHEER Ketones’ other ingredients include citric acid, fruit and vegetable juice powder for the color, and “natural flavors.”
+SHEER Ketones “other ingredients” include citric acid, fruit and vegetable juice powder for the color, and “natural flavors.”
 It uses a stevia leaf extract (Rebaudioside A).

 A popular, well-priced BHB salt that will increase your ketones during times of need.